Nehemiah Frank’s online media company gives a voice to Tulsa’s African-American community.

 You mention the incredible impact of finally having a black teacher in high school.
 What else shaped you on your educational journey?

 I graduated from high school when I was 19.
 I almost did not make it.
 I think my GPA was like a 1.9.
-I Went from a 1.9 GPA to becoming the president of Phi Beta Kappa in college.
+I Went from a 1.9 GPA to becoming the president of Phi Theta Kappa in college.
 I went to college in Chicago, and I attended Trinity United Church of Christ, which is the same church that the Obamas went to for 20 years.

 So you know it must be good.